-A secondary voice socket is an internal telephone wiring extension.
-It is a connection medium but does not have all of the components of a master socket, such as capacitor and resistor.
+A Secondary Voice socket is an internal telephone wiring extension.
+It is a connection medium but does not have all of the components of a master socket, such as a capacitor and a resistor.
 However, modules are available with secondary, PSTN Master, or PABX Master features.
-These modules are single, contained outlet units that support the voice communication connections.
-The modules utilise an insulation-displacement connector (IDC) wiring process.
+These modules are single, contained outlet units that support voice communication connections.
+The modules utilise an Insulation-Displacement Connector (IDC) wiring process.
 Master or secondary voice modules come in standard Euro and 6c designs.
 The Euro and 6c sizes differ in dimensions, which can affect module placement.

 6C Secondary Voice Modules